texasaggie97/hover-dns-updater-new/README.md

 RancherOS
 ---------

-I am using RancherOS to host and manage Docker running in a lightweight VM on FreeNAS.
 Here are the docker-compose.yml and rancher-compose.yml to easily recreate the container.

 ### docker-compose.yml: